tvjames/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartSeriesItem.md

     ?>

 ### data
-Array of data items.
-The data item type can be either a:
+The array of data items which represent the series data.Can be set to :

 #### Returns
 `\Kendo\Dataviz\UI\ChartSeriesItem`